ResearchDataServicesNU/OpenRefine-workshop/README.md

       * The matches get "looser" when Radius gets bigger and Block chars gets smaller
       * Mouse over a set of names and click "browse cluster" for more context on whether a merge is justified

+# The practical business of saving your work

+* OpenRefine project are stored locally on your computer.
+You can return to a prior project by clicking the blue gem icon to get to the main menu, where you can choose "Open project" to resume prior work
+   * A handy link: [http://127.0.0.1:3333](http://127.0.0.1:3333) will also always take you to this OpenRefine 'main menu'
+* The "Export" functionality lets you get the cleaned data out in a wide range of formats
+   * It also includes an option to export "OpenRefine project archive to file", which is how you can move an in-progress OpenRefine environment between computers: at the 'main menu', use "Import project"

 # Data extension and augmentation (with WikiData)

-At this point, rather than asking you to follow along, I'll demonstrate some more complex features as inspiration for what OpenRefine can do.
+At this point, rather than asking you to follow along, I'll demonstrate some additional features on other datasets, as inspiration for what OpenRefine can do.

 Some resources to learn more: